Do you have to have a funeral?

 If you’ve made a Will, then the executor(s) of your Will would have the legal right to make decisions about your funeral.

-If not, the appointed administrator (your next of kin) would have the legal right to make the decisions.
+If not, then the appointed administrator would have the legal right to make the decisions.
+This could be your spouse, civil partner, or any children you have over 18.

 The executor or administrator would also be responsible for covering funeral costs.